Best Lunch Deals in Barcelona

 Chennai Masala Dosa specializes in South Indian food, and have numerous vegan and vegetarian options, and many of their dishes are gluten free.
 Everything is made in-house and with lots of love, and their dosas are very addictive.
 During weekdays they have a good lunch deal that includes a thali with the main of your choice and lots of little dishes to go with it.
 Read my review of Chennai Masala Dosa here.

-Chennai Masala Dosa, Carrer de Galileu 326, Barcelona (Les Corts).
+Chennai Masala Dosa, Carrer de Galileu 326, Barcelona (Les Corts) and Bruc 25 (Eixample Dreta).

 Bistrot Villa Emilia, Barcelona.
 Photo © Barcelona Food Experience.